Criphy/BrawlStars2D/README.md

 - **Pepsa** (tg: @Hr0SH)

 # WARNING
-THIS "GAME" IS NOT COPY OFFICIAL GAME "Brawl Stars"!
+THIS "GAME" ISN'T A COPY OF OFFICIAL GAME "Brawl Stars"!